At a glance

 - Pupils may be slow to dilate, with total retinal detachment the pupils will remain dilated.

-- In some cases, hemorrhage in the front of the eye may be seen.
+- In some cases, bleeding in the front of the eye may visible.

 Your veterinarian will perform a complete physical examination of your cat including a thorough ocular examination.
 He will obtain a medical history from you including other symptoms you may have noticed, known medical disorders, the age of your cat, any medications he may be taking or exposure to toxins.

-- Baseline tests: Complete blood count, biochemical profile and urinalysis to evaluate the organs and look for signs of infection, poisoning or inflammation.
+- Baseline tests: Biochemical profile, complete blood count, and urinalysis to evaluate the organs and look for signs of infection, poisoning or inflammation.

 - Ophthalmoscopy: An examination of the back part of your cat’s eye, tonometry to measure pressure within the eye.